Library Instruction Request Form

 Course-integrated instruction - A librarian will visit your course for one class and lead an active session on library research with your students.
 Each session is customized based on the level of your course, the assignment(s) that require students to use library resources, and what you want your students to get out of the session.
 Because each session is customized based on the needs of your course, we require two weeks' notice for course-integrated instruction requests.
 Fill out the instruction request form and a librarian will contact you shortly!

 Online Synchronous OR asynchronous instruction - We can work with your online course regardless of modality.
 Synchronous online instruction can still incorporate active learning, and for asynchronous online courses we will develop a set of instructional materials, activities, and assessment, customized to your course content, to help your students develop information literacy skills and habits of mine.

 Research session - Many faculty like to combine a course-integrated instruction session with a research session.
 In the class after the course-integrated instruction session, students have free research time with both their course instructor and librarian present to answer questions and provide guidance.
 This gives the students the opportunity to immediately practice the research skills they learned in the previous class session while also conducting research for their project or assignment.

 Additional assignments - Librarians can provide additional assignments for your students to practice and refine their information literacy skills and abilities.

-Student work assessment - Your department's liaison librarian can assist in assessing student work products for information literacy skills and recommending activities and assignments based on the assessment results.
+Student work assessment - A Research & Instruction librarian can assist in assessing student work products for information literacy skills and recommending activities and assignments based on the assessment results.

 Embedded librarian - A librarian can have repeated involvement with your course over the entire semester.
 These partnerships are highly customized to the course and instructor's needs.
 Please contact us for more information!